scala/scala-lang/blog/_posts/2017-08-28-gsoc-connecting-contributors-with-projects.md

 The code for Github Topics was committed in [one pull request](https://github.com/scalacenter/scaladex/pull/421).

 ## Closing Remarks
-Huge thanks to my mentor Heather Miller who was super approachable and took the time to explain/discuss the best way to implement this project.
+Huge thanks to my mentor Heather Miller who was very approachable and always took the time to discuss the best way to implement this project.

-Also thanks to Guillame Massé for being a super dev teammate and to Julien Richard-Foy for providing great feedback on mr PRs.
+Also thanks to Guillame Massé for being a super dev teammate and to Julien Richard-Foy for providing great feedback on my pull requests.